Differentially Private Distributed Nonconvex Stochastic Optimization with Quantized Communication: Main result

-Thus, when $K$ goes to infinity, $\lim_{K\to\infty}\sum_{k=0}^{K}\epsilon_k$ is bounded.
-Since $\prod_{k=0}^{\infty}(1+\frac{1}{(k+1)^\delta})<\infty$ for $\delta>1$, Algorithm \ref{algorithm1} achieves finite differential privacy parameters $\epsilon$ and $\delta$ over infinite iterations. $\blacksquare$ \begin{rmk} From Theorem \ref{thm1}, we can see how step-size parameters $\alpha,\beta$, the sample-size parameter $\gamma$ and the time-varying privacy noise parameter $\sigma_k$ affect the cumulative differential privacy budget $\epsilon$.
-As shown in the proof, the larger the privacy noise parameter $\sigma_k$, the step-size parameter $\alpha$ and sample-size parameter $\gamma$ are, the smaller the cumulative differential privacy budget $\epsilon$ is.
-In addition, the smaller the step-size parameter $\beta$ is, the smaller the cumulative differential privacy budget $\epsilon$ is. \end{rmk} \begin{rmk} By employing the subsampling method controlled through the sample-size parameter $\gamma$, the effect of time-varying privacy noises $n_{i,k}$ is reduced, then the cumulative differential privacy budget $\epsilon$ is reduced.
-Furthermore, when the sample-size $\hat{\gamma}$ goes to infinity, Algorithm \ref{algorithm1} achieves finite differential privacy parameters $\epsilon$ and $\delta$ over infinite iterations, while the differential privacy parameters $\epsilon$ and $\delta$ in \cite{li2018differentially,huang2019dp,ding2021differentially,gratton2021privacy,xu2022dp,wang2023quantization,wang2023decentralized,yan2023killing,liu2024distributed} go to infinity. \end{rmk}
+{\bf Proof.} By Lemma \ref{lemma2: gaussian mechanism}, the mechanism $\mathcal{M}(\mathcal{D}_k)$ achieves $(\epsilon_k,\delta_k)$-differential privacy with $\epsilon_k 2\sqrt{\ln (\frac{1.25}{\delta_k})}\frac{\Delta_k^{q}}{\sigma_{k+1}}$ for any $k 0, , < < < < |1 \beta_T|^m \frac{1-(1-\beta_T)^{k+1}}{\beta_T} \frac{1}{\beta_T}$.
+Substituting it into \mbox{\eqref{eq7} implies} Thus, if $u+s-v\!>\!\max\{1-w,0\}$, then the cumulative differential privacy budget $\sum_{k=0}^{T}\epsilon_k$ is finite even over infinite iterations.
+In addition, if $t\geq 2$, then the cumulative differential privacy budget $\sum_{k=0}^{T}\delta_k$ is finite even over infinite iterations.
+Hence, this theorem is proved. $\blacksquare$ \begin{rmk} By Theorem \ref{thm1}, $(\epsilon,\delta)$-differential privacy is achieved for all nodes.
+When $\mathcal{T}=\mathbb{R}^{(i_0-1)(T+1)r}\times\mathcal{S}\times\mathbb{R}^{(n-i_0)(T+1)r}$ for any Borel-measurable set $\mathcal{S}\in\mathbb{R}^{(T+1)r}$, we have This implies $(\epsilon,\delta)$-differential privacy is achieved for a particular node~$i_0$.
+In this case, the sensitive information of all nodes can be protected against both the eavesdropper and the semi-honest adversary.
+Thus, Theorem~\ref{thm1} provides a unified privacy analysis framework for both adversary models presented in Subsection~\ref{sec2d}. \end{rmk} \begin{rmk} Theorem \ref{thm1} shows how step-size parameters $u$, $v$, the sample-size parameter $s$ and the privacy noise parameter $w$ affect cumulative differential privacy budgets $\epsilon$, $\delta$.
+As shown in \eqref{eq: epsilon, delta}, the larger the step-size parameter $u$, the sample-size parameter $s$ and the privacy noise parameter $w$ are, the smaller cumulative differential privacy budgets $\epsilon$, $\delta$ are.
+In addition, the smaller the step-size parameter $v$ is, the smaller cumulative differential privacy budgets $\epsilon$, $\delta$ are. \end{rmk} \begin{rmk} By \eqref{eq: epsilon, delta}, the larger the sample-size $\gamma_T$ is, the smaller cumulative differential privacy budgets $\epsilon$, $\delta$ are.
+Then, the larger the sample-size $\gamma_T$ is, the less privacy noises are required to achieve the same $(\epsilon,\delta)$-differential privacy, and thus, the effect of privacy noises $d_{i,k}$ is reduced. \end{rmk} \begin{rmk} The sample-size $\gamma_T$ is not required to go to infinity to achieve finite cumulative differential privacy budgets $\epsilon$, $\delta$ over infinite iterations.
+Specifically, let the sample-size parameter $s=0$.
+Then, the sample-size $\gamma_T$ is constant.
+In this case, if $u-v>\max\{1-w,0\}$, $t\geq 2$, then Algorithm \ref{algorithm1} can achieve finite cumulative differential privacy budgets $\epsilon$, $\delta$ over infinite iterations.
+This result shows advantage over \cite{zhang2018improving,li2018differentially,huang2019dp,ding2021differentially,gratton2021privacy,xu2022dp,liu2024distributed,wang2023decentralized,yan2023killing} that only achieve infinite cumulative differential privacy budgets $\epsilon$, $\delta$ over infinite iterations and \cite{wang2023quantization} that only achieves $(0,\delta)$-differential privacy at each iteration. \end{rmk}